leomuniz/wordpress-devstarter-theme/README.md

 ## Basic SCSS variables to customize the layout.
 In the `/scss/partials/_variables.scss` there are some important layout settings, like the site width, the background color, the primary and secondary color.

+## Roadmap
+- Enable classic editor (not working)
+- Add more basic layout settings on `/scss/partials/_variables.scss`
+- Fix the Gutenberg WYSIWYG preview
+- Add a basic Gutenberg react block as a template block